mahmood-alselawe/e-commerce-micro/README.md

 2. Global Exception Handling : If no handler for the exception is found within the controller itself, Spring will look for a class annotated with @ControllerAdvice or @RestControllerAdvice.These annotations allow centralized exception handling across the application.

 3.Matching the Exception : Inside these advice classes, you define methods annotated with @ExceptionHandler.
-Spring will match the thrown exception to the corresponding method based on the -- ------ exception type
+Spring will match the thrown exception to the corresponding method based on the exc type

 4. Response Generation: When a matching method is found, the method processes the exception and returns a response (e.g., a ResponseEntity).